 Lexapro may interfere with the normal processing of prolactin — a hormone that affects breast tissue.
 It's possible that this could lead to breast tenderness.
-Breast pain has been documented as a rare side effect of other antidepressants, including citalopram (Celexa), sertraline (Zoloft), venlafaxine (Effexor) and mirtazapine (Remeron).
-Some medications other than antidepressants also have been linked to breast tenderness.
+Breast pain has been documented as a rare side effect of other antidepressants, including citalopram (Celexa), sertraline (Zoloft), venlafaxine (Effexor XR) and mirtazapine (Remeron).

 - Aggarwal A, et al. Escitalopram induced galactorrhoea: A case report.
 Progress in Neuro-Psychopharmacology & Biological Psychiatry.
 2010;34:55.

 - Coker F, et al. Antidepressant-induced hyperprolactinaemia: Incidence, mechanisms and management.
 CNS Drugs.
 2010;24:563.